edani/ensime-emacs/README.md

 Keeping up to date with releases is recommended.
 Melpa manages upgrading of packages and if you're running from source you will need to `git pull --rebase upstream master` regularly.

-The server will be automatically updated every time a pull request is merged.
-If you want to stick to a specific release, use the developer server installation.

 ## Further Information